 Cominar has entered into a first partnership with Centro Investments, held by Cogir and Centro Pie IX.
-Cominar and Centro Investments are the limited partners of Terrains Centropolis S.E.C., a limited partnership set up to develop 500 residential units on vacant land on the outskirts of the Centropolis shopping centre.
-Construction of the first phase (approximately 364 units) should begin in the third quarter of 2021.
+Cominar and Centro Investments are the limited partners of Terrains Centropolis S.E.C., a limited partnership set up to develop 530 residential units on vacant land on the outskirts of the Centropolis shopping centre.
+The project is at the formal approval stage at the City, and Phase 1, consisting of \pm 370 units is expected to commence in Q2 2022.
 Cominar and Centro Investments each own a 50% interest in Terrains Centropolis S.E.C.